 In her utility practice, Linell represents national utility companies in property subrogation, protection of easement rights, construction disputes and the application of the provisions of the Underground Utility Line Protection Law.

-Linell’s education law practice includes representation of clients in a range of matters, including defending due process claims on behalf of educational institutions, representing parents and children bringing due process claims under the Individuals with Disabilities Education Act (IDEA), and representing university students in discrimination and due process claims under Title IX.
-She also provides counseling and risk management to third party vendors providing special education services to autistic children and represents teachers and school administrators in a variety of administrative proceedings.
+Linell’s education law practice includes representation of clients in a range of matters, including defending due process claims on behalf of educational institutions, representing parents and children bringing due process claims under the Individuals with Disabilities Education Act (IDEA), and has handled various matters under Title IX.
+She also provides counseling and risk management to third party vendors providing special education services to autistic children.

 In the area of non-profit law, Linell brings years of direct experience via operation of a non-profit organization for over 15 years, which continues to provide comprehensive services to low income and special needs children including health, social services, and education and special education services.
 Linell draws upon her experience to represent organizations by obtaining state charity status and/or Federal tax exempt status, drafting governing documents, detailing fiduciary duties for board members, drafting employment policies and procedures, drafting employment contracts, and reviewing and negotiating leases.

 Linell provides balanced, customized litigation plans for her clients and emphasizes the importance of frequent reporting and communication to obtain a successful outcome.
 She has successfully represented her clients’ at arbitrations and more than 10 trials through verdict.
 Linell also frequently serves as an arbitrator for the Philadelphia Court of Common Pleas Arbitration Program.